charleso/resume/index.md

-- Developed a [high-capacity scheduling system][HCS] on AWS, which has been deployed successfully in a handful of state-level vaccination rollouts in the US and Canada including [Californa][MyTurn] which has processed millions of appointments.
+- Developed a [high-capacity scheduling system][HCS] on AWS, which has been deployed successfully in a handful of state-level vaccination rollouts in the US and Canada including [California][MyTurn] which has processed millions of appointments.
 - Developed a distributed batch optimization orchestration system, integrating with multiple external engines to provide route and shift-based solving.